 According to Alexander Gode-von-Aesch, this idea was born in the late 18th century and was developed by Ritter (and other philosophers).
 This way of thinking led to identify widely different but symbolically related entities: "[...] it might be shown that romantic imagery tends unconsciously to be of the identity type.
-When Hardenberg says, for instance, that the brain resembles the testes, he is doubtless in the midst of his magic idealism and conceives of thinking as a procreative act."
-129
+When Hardenberg says, for instance, that the brain resembles the testes, he is doubtless in the midst of his magic idealism and conceives of thinking as a procreative act."128

-The symbolic way of thinking is clearly exhibited in Schiller's, Ritter's and Ørsted's writings:
+The symbolic way of thinking is clearly exhibited in Schiller's, Ritter's, and Ørsted's writings:

 Finally, for the ultimate task of a physics of chemistry, which also has to depict in these phenomena the totality alone, it is necessary to grasp their symbolic character and connection with higher relationships, since every body of individual nature is again, in its idea anyway, a universe.
-Only if we seek among chemical phenomena, no longer for laws that are peculiar to them as such, but for the general harmony and regularity of the universe, will they come under the higher relationships of mathematics [...].
-130
+Only if we seek among chemical phenomena, no longer for laws that are peculiar to them as such, but for the general harmony and regularity of the universe, will they come under the higher relationships of mathematics [...].129

-Each point in the universe is a nature en miniature, but in everything the artist copied the original from another side.
-131
+Each point in the universe is a nature en miniature, but in everything the artist copied the original from another side.130

 The ancients worshipped the universal substance under the name of Vesta (Hestia), and this indeed is the sensible image of fire.
-In this they left us a hint that fire is nothing other than the pure substance breaking through in corporeality, or a third dimension [...].
-132
+In this they left us a hint that fire is nothing other than the pure substance breaking through in corporeality, or a third dimension $[\dots]^{131}$

-The most perfect process of combustion will display itself to us where the conflict of universal and particular is perfectly equalized in that attempted process of generation, where the universal and particular of relative cohesion reaches indifference, yielding the hermaphroditic product of water, which, as absolute liquid, is not only the total extinction of the first two dimensions in the third, but also, through the particular is wholly Earth and through the universal wholly Sun; and just here in this equalization the Sun breaks through most completely, except that because of the element of Earth which is included therein, it cannot show itself purely as light, but only as fire (light combined with heat).133
+The most perfect process of combustion will display itself to us where the conflict of universal and particular is perfectly equalized in that attempted process of generation, where the universal and particular of relative cohesion reaches indifference, yielding the hermaphroditic product of water, which, as absolute liquid, is not only the total extinction of the first two dimensions in the third, but also, through the particular is wholly Earth and through the universal wholly Sun; and just here in this equalization the Sun breaks through most completely, except that because of the element of Earth which is included therein, it cannot show itself purely as light, but only as fire (light combined with heat).132

-White is the color [...] which keeps the eye healthy; the light of the sun is white. [...] white presents purity, innocence, love, harmony, etc. [...]
-Also the water is white, harmony, purity, innocence, the source of everything on Earth.
-134
+White is the color [...] which keeps the eye healthy; the light of the sun is white[...]white presents purity, innocence, love, harmony, etc. [...]
+Also the water is white, harmony, purity, innocence, the source of everything on Earth.133

-In his "Reflections on the history of chemistry" (1807) Ørsted remarked that the medieval thought and modern science were widely different, but had some features in common, including the search for unity:
+In his Reflections on the History of Chemistry (1807) Ørsted remarked that the medieval thought and modern science were widely different, but had some features in common, including the search for unity:

-129 Gode-Von-Aesch, Natural Science in German romanticism. . ., p.
-219

-130 Schelling, Ideas for a philosophy of nature..., p.
-220; my emphasis.

-131 Ritter, Fragmente aus dem Nachlass..., p.
-57.

-132 Schelling, Ideas for a philosophy of nature..., p.
-65.

-133 Ibid, p.
-66; my emphasis.

-134 Ritter, Fragmente aus dem Nachlass . . ., p.
-39).
+- 128 Gode-Von-Aesch, Natural Science in German romanticism..., p.
+219 - 129 Schelling, Ideas for a philosophy of nature..., p.
+220; my emphasis. - 130 Ritter, Fragmente aus dem Nachlass ..., p.
+57. - 131 Schelling, Ideas for a philosophy of nature..., p.
+65. - 132 Ibid. p.
+66; my emphasis. - 133 Ritter, Fragmente aus dem Nachlass..., p.
+39.

+127 Ørsted, "First introduction to general physics," (1811), in Selected scientific works..., p.
+252.